• Skip to main content

 But even if the worst case scenario is true and the corona can be bred in dogs at reasonable levels, it is safe to assume that you are much more likely to be infected by your neighbor than by your dog.
 However, it is essential that there is good hygiene around each pet.

-This article was republished by The Conversation of Sarah L Caddy, Clinical Research Fellow in Viral Immunology and Veterinary Surgeon, at University of Cambridge licensed under Creative Commons.
+This article was republished by The Conversation of Sarah L Caddy, Clinical Research Fellow in Viral Immunology and Veterinary Surgeon, at University of Cambridge with Creative Commons.
 Read it original article.

 George still wonders what he's doing here ...